flatironinstitute/nemos/docs/quickstart.md

 1. How to define and fit a GLM model.
 2. Which are the GLM parameters and hyperparameters and how to set it.
-3. How to set parameters (Ridge, Lasso, etc.).
+3. How `nemos` interacts with `pynapple` for pre-processing
+4. How `nemos` interacts with `scikit-learn` for pipelines and cross-validation.

 Each of this section will be an independent example.

 ### Basic Model Fit

-`nemos` GLM object is defined in the `nemos.glm` module.
-You can define and fit a model with the following syntax,
+Defining and fitting a `nemos` GLM model is straightforward and can be done using the following syntax:

 ```python
 import nemos as nmo